Class Rank

 - • Traditionally reported on the transcript, but most competitive US high schools have stopped reporting rank.

-- • When a school doesn't rank, the School Profile tells admissions readers 'school does not rank'.
+- • When a school does not rank, the School Profile tells admissions readers 'school does not rank'.

 The two class-rank regimes

-When a US school doesn't rank, the School Profile simply states "this school does not rank students."
+When a US school does not rank, the School Profile simply states "this school does not rank students."
 US admissions readers are fully used to this and interpret unranked applications by reading the transcript and comparing students against the school's other known strong candidates.
 No penalty.

 This depends on your school type:

-International schools in Korea (SFS, KIS, SIS, Chadwick, Dulwich, etc.) follow the US approach.
-Most don't report class rank; your transcript shows GPA and course rigor; the School Profile explains the school's grading policy.
+International schools following a US or IB curriculum typically do not report class rank.
+Your transcript shows GPA and course rigor.
+The School Profile explains the school's grading policy.
 This is read as completely normal by US admissions.

-Korean general high schools (일반고) report 내신 등급 on transcripts.
-When you apply to US schools, your 등급 pattern — e.g., "1.3 average across major subjects" — is effectively your class rank.
-It's a relative metric, not an absolute one.
-US admissions readers who've seen Korean applicants before understand this.
+Schools using a rank-based or percentile grading system report those grades on transcripts.
+When you apply to US schools, your grade pattern is effectively your class rank.
+It is a relative metric, not an absolute one.
+Experienced US admissions readers understand how these systems work.

-A US admissions reader looking at a Korean general high school transcript with 내신 1.4 reads it as: "this student is in the top ~10% of their class across subjects."
-That's a powerful signal — stronger in some ways than a US 4.0 unweighted GPA, because it explicitly carries the class-position information that unweighted GPA erases.
+A US admissions reader looking at a rank-based transcript reads it as relative performance: "this student is in the top X% of their class across subjects."
+That can be a strong signal, sometimes stronger in some ways than a US 4.0 unweighted GPA, because it explicitly carries the class-position information that unweighted GPA erases.

-The weakness: US readers can't always distinguish between "top 10% at a specialized science high school" and "top 10% at a general high school."
-This is why the School Profile matters so much for Korean general high school applicants — the profile contextualizes your 내신 within your school's difficulty level.
+The weakness: US readers cannot always distinguish between "top 10% at an elite specialized school" and "top 10% at a typical school."
+This is why the School Profile matters so much for international applicants.
+The profile contextualizes your grades within your school's difficulty level.

 The strategic point

-For Korean general high school students, there's nothing to do about class rank — it's already on the transcript and isn't optional.
-The question is how well your School Profile explains your 내신 to US admissions readers.
+For students at schools with mandatory rank reporting, there is nothing to do about class rank.
+It is already on the transcript and is not optional.
+The question is how well your School Profile explains your grades to US admissions readers.

-For Korean international school students, class rank is usually not reported and there's nothing to worry about.
+For international school students, class rank is usually not reported and there is nothing to worry about.
 Focus on the GPA + course rigor combination that US colleges actually weight.

 Related terms